Achrioptera fallax

 Achrioptera fallax is a stick insect species found in Madagascar.
+It has frequently been confused with A. manga, a species that only was scientifically described in 2019; for example, captive stock of "A. fallax" is generally A. manga.

 Description

 Both sexes are brachypterous (incapable of flight) and have small reduced wings.
 The males are a bright electric blue (with greenish tints) and have two rows of reddish orange spines along the edges of the femur.
-There are also dark coloured spines along the sides and underneath the thorax.
-The forewings are a bright yellow; the hind wings have a yellow ridge and are primarily red with a black centre.
+There are also dark colored spines along the sides and underneath the thorax.
+The forewings are a bright yellow; the hind wings have a yellow ridge and are primarily red with a black center.
 The male's abdomen tip finishes like a club tail.
 The 7th and 8th tergum (abdominal segments) both extend outwards along the sides, giving it the gradual shape of a hexagon.
 The 9th tergite is like the rest of the abdomen but has a pair of cerci for mating.
 Cerci are like claspers (as seen in dragonflies) that help the male grasp the female during copulation.
 Females have a duller coloration.
 They are a light brown with red spines covering the entire thorax, as well as the top of the head, where males lack spines.
-The femur has spines on the edges but lacks the bright colours of the male's.
+The femur has spines on the edges but lacks the bright colors of the male's.
 There are a few patches of light cyan on the coxa, the inner part of the femur and sometimes the head.
 The only difference separating the female's wings from the male's is that their yellow pigment is not at all as pronounced.
 The female's abdomen ends in a point (because of her ovipositor) rather than finishing like a club.
 Both male and female possess whitish stripes along the top and sides of the head.
 The male grows up to 13 cm in length while the female is much bigger and can grow up to 18, 5 cm in length.